AcademySoftwareFoundation/MaterialX/resources/Materials/TestSuite/README.md

   documents containing the various Elements to test.
 - It is possible to add additional tests by simply adding new MaterialX documents under the TestSuite sub-folder.
+- The [Geometry](Geometry) and [Images](Images) folders provide stock input geometry and images for usage by the test suite.
-- The [Lights](Utilities/Lights) folder provides a sample configuration of hardware lights for usage by hardware shader generators.
+- The [Utilities folder](Utilities) provides utilities used for rendering with `testrender` as well as the light configuration specification for hardware rendering.

+For details on how to build the unit test module to use this test suite see the [source documentation](../../source/MaterialXTest/README.md).